Le guide ultime de la vente d'une entreprise

 Letters of intent

-Letters of Intent (LOI) formalize the basic terms of the sale before due diligence.
-They may include the proposed sale price, payment terms and specific conditions of sale.
+Letters of intent (LOIs) formalize the basic terms of the sale prior to due diligence.
+They may include the proposed sale price, payment terms, and specific conditions of the sale.

 Value Maximization